 Close Friends

 “Close friends” make up the tip of the pyramid.
-Most people have just a few close friends since these friendships take longer to develop, and they tend to be unique connections.
+Most people have just a few close friends, as these friendships take longer to develop and tend to be unique connections.
 Close friendships are filled with acceptance and trust.

 However, it is not uncommon for preteens and teens to go through phases when they feel like they do not have a close friend.
 This feels unsettling since friendships take on a significant role during adolescence.
-During these times, caregivers can make sure kids have someone in their life that they can go to for support.
+During these times, caregivers can ensure that kids have someone in their life to whom they can turn for support.

 Friends

-The “friends” level of the pyramid is broad and includes various people like classmates, team members, neighbors, etc. These friendships are fun and accepting, but since they may not have developed the trust and connection of “close friends,” kids may not share personal information or feel comfortable with some of them.
-Some of these friendships may grow into close friends, and many will not, which is perfectly ok.
+The “friends” level of the pyramid is broad and encompasses various individuals, including classmates, team members, and neighbors.
+These friendships are fun and accepting, but since they may not have developed the trust and connection of “close friends,” kids may not share personal information or feel comfortable with some of them.
+Some of these friendships may develop into close friendships, and many will not, which is perfectly okay.
 Having friends in various groups and places is a good way for preteens and teens to spread their wings.

 Acquaintances

-The Pyramid base is filled with people or acquaintances that could be new friends.
+The Friendship Pyramid base is filled with people or acquaintances who could be new friends.
 Kids see these people around town or at school, but they do not know them yet.
 Encourage kids to stay open to new friendships and to treat others with kindness, even people they don’t know.

 NRF (Not Really Friends)